What Is an Exercise High?: Science, Benefits & How to Feel It Safely

 Optimal Intensity: The Sweet Spot

-• Talk test: You can speak in short phrases, but not hold a full conversation
+• Talk test: You can talk, but not sing.

 To calculate your target heart rate zone: